Hike For Nature 2024

 We reached the mountain hut just before dusk and enjoyed the sunset.

-Day 2: Dom na Komni to Soča Valley
+Day 2 of 4: Dom na Komni to Soča Valley

-We thought climbing was the hardest bit… That was before we had to descend 1,500 m (with a gradient of up to 24%).
+We thought climbing was the hardest bit… That was before we had to descend 1,500 m.

 We left our hut early to follow our journey through the Julian Alps.
 The views at the top were simply breathtaking.
 The sun was shining, today’s walk was going to be only 23 km long, we had all the time in the world.
 Our gentle descent took us to a beautiful lake perched in the middle of the mountains, Krnsko jezero, a perfect spot for our short picnic (following the lesson we learned last year, we took 10-min breaks every 90 minutes).